rokath/trice/docs/TriceUserGuide.md

 TRICE8_3( Id(12345), "time is %d:%d:%d\n", hour, min, sec);
 ```

 as you like where `12345` is an as ID generated 16-bit random (upward|downward also possible) number not used so far.
 The TRICE8`_3` means 3 parameters in this example and allows efficient code and a compile time check.
 Per default the macro name `TRICE8` is not changed for a slightly more readable code.
-If you wish a compile time parameter count check use `-addParamCount` to the update command line, to convert a `TRICE8` into a `TRICE8_3` in the above example.
+If you wish a compile time parameter count check use `-addParamCount` to the insert command line, to convert a `TRICE8` into a `TRICE8_3` in the above example.
 Legacy code with valid IDs is not modified (You can use sub-command `zeroSourceTreeIds` to go around that.)

 The total amount of data is currently limited to 12 parameters but this is easy to extend if needed.